What’s wrong with enjoying sleep?

 When I say that I fall back to sleep for a few minutes, I mean it.
 I don’t always fall all the way back to sleep, of course.
 Sometimes I do lay there with my eyes closed, just enjoying the feel of the blankets.
 Other mornings I sort of doze, drifting along the edge of wakefulness, not really asleep, but definitely not awake either.
 But many mornings I do fall back into sleep.
 I’ve looked at the clock, saw that I had less than four minutes before the alarm goes off, and then fell back into sleep deeply enough that I started dreaming again before the alarm sounds.

 Now, not everyone who doesn’t feel as I do about enjoying every last second of my allotted sleep time is a morning person.
-I’ve met plenty of people who don’t get that same thrill of satisfaction for falling back into bed for a bit longer in the morning who also don’t insist that the only normal or natural reaction to waking up a few minutes before the alarm goes off is to jump up and get an early start on the day.
+I’ve met plenty of people who don’t get that same thrill of satisfaction from falling back into bed for a bit longer in the morning who also don’t insist that the only normal or natural reaction to waking up a few minutes before the alarm goes off is to jump up and get an early start on the day.

 So I know that there aren’t merely two kinds of people in the world on this particular topic.
 As with most things, people fall on a spectrum, and we probably all slide up and down that spectrum over time.
 While there is some science out there about chronotypes (a technical term for classifying people based on their natural circadian rhythm), it’s a mixed bag.
 A lot of the articles one finds talking about the “science” of morning people vs night owls are simply citing surveys, which isn’t very rigorous.
 Most of the more scientifically rigorous information is actually from studies of people with insomnia and sleep apnea and the like, which yields a lot of information that may be useful for treating sleep disorders, but doesn’t actually tell us much about healthy sleep patterns.
 All we can reliably infer from the science we do have is that people do have natural sleep patterns that vary from person to person.